 To demonstrate the specificity of CBP7 binding to collagen, the isomer CBP11 was prepared.
 CBP11 differs from CBP7 only in the chirality of the cysteine residue at position X4 (D-Cys for CBP11).
 CBP11 was investigated in bleomycin-treated mice and controls.
-There was no difference in lung uptake between a bleomycintreated animal and a sham injected with CBP11 (Fig. 4A).
+There was no difference in lung uptake between a bleomycin-treated animal and a sham injected with CBP11 (Fig. 4A).
 This was confirmed by quantification of the PET data (Fig. 4B) and the ex vivo lung uptake (Fig. 4C).
-The biodistribution of CBP11 was assessed in sham animals and bleomycin-treated animals at 2.5 h after injection, and compared with CBP7 (Fig. 5; Supplemental Table 10).
-CBP11 uptake was similar in fibrotic lungs and in control lungs and showed a similar nontarget uptake in control and bleomycin-treated animals.
-CBP11 concentration in blood was similar to that of CBP7, as may be expected for the isomers in both cohorts.
-There was a trend toward slower blood clearance in the bleomycin-treated mice compared with sham mice for both CBP7 and CBP11, presumably because of disease; however, the increased uptake of CBP7 in the lungs of bleomycin-treated mice was much higher than could be accounted for by increased blood activity in the lungs.
-There was no statistically significant difference in CBP7 and CBP11 uptake in lung, kidney, spleen, heart, and liver in sham animals.
-In fibrotic lungs, CBP7 uptake was 3-fold higher than CBP11 uptake (P = 0.0047).
+The biodistribution of CBP11 was assessed in sham animals and bleomycin-treated animals at 2.5 h after injection, and compared to CBP7 (Fig. 5; Supplemental Table 10).
+CBP11 uptake was similar in fibrotic lungs and in control lungs and showed a similar non-target uptake in control and bleomycin-treated animals.
+CBP11 concentration in blood was similar to the one of CBP7 as may be expected for the isomers in both cohorts.
+There was a trend toward slower blood clearance in the bleomycin treated mice compared to sham mice for both CBP7 and CBP11, presumably because of disease, however the increased uptake of CBP7 in the lungs of bleomycin-treated mice was much higher than could be accounted for by increased blood activity in the lungs.
+There was no statistically significant difference in CBP7 and CBP11 uptake in lung, kidney, spleen, heart and liver in sham animals.
+In fibrotic lungs, CBP7 uptake was 3-fold higher compared to CBP11 uptake (P=0.0047).